 Dr. Asok Antony received his M.B.B.S. from Christian Medical College in 1974.
 He went on to complete his residency at Kingsbrook Jewish Medical Center in Brooklyn, NY in 1978.
 In 1983, he completed his fellowship with the University of Colorado Health Sciences in Denver, CO.
 He began his teaching career at the Indiana University School of Medicine (IUSM) in 1983 when he was appointed an assistant professor of medicine.
 He was promoted to associate professor in 1988.

-Antony is a recognized leader in folic acid, folate physiology and folate malnutrition research.
-The studies and knowledge created by Antony have enhanced the understanding of folate handling worldwide.
-He has been asked to contribute to many reviews, editorials and book chapters, with the latter including "Cecil Medicine" by Lee Goldman and "Hematology" by Ronald Hoffman, two heavily used and respected medical textbooks.
+Antony is a recognized leader in folic acid, folate physiology, and folate malnutrition research.
+The studies and knowledge he created have enhanced the understanding of folate handling worldwide.
+He has been asked to contribute to many reviews, editorials, and book chapters, with the latter including Cecil Medicine by Lee Goldman and Hematology by Ronald Hoffman, two heavily used and respected medical textbooks.
 His high-quality research contributions were recognized by his election into the American Society for Clinical Investigation.